 Clinic Compass: Prof. Dr. Kümmel, every year 70,000 women who are diagnosed ask themselves: Can breast cancer be healed?

 Prof. Dr. Kümmel: Depending on the tumour biology, the survival rates range between 70 and 98 percent.
-There are cases of high risk where the prognosis is not as good, but there are also less aggressive courses of disease.
-We already treated women who did not need a chemotherapy although they had a lymph node involvement.
-Even this group can survive the disease with a chance of 96 percent.
-Furthermore, there are patients with high lymph node involvement and a high risk.
-In this scenario, unfortunately only 70 percent of the patients survive.
-All in all, the tumour types that appear in the case of a breast carcinoma can be overcome permanently by most patients.
+There are high-risk cases where the prognosis is not as good, but there are also less aggressive courses of disease.
+Today, we are already treating many women who don’t need a chemotherapy although their lymph nodes are affected.
+Altogether, the tumor types of mammary carcinoma can be defeated permanently by most patients.